 “That depends,” he said with a smile, “on what you’re looking for.”

-Like many Singaporeans, I’m looking for hope among the ruins of this last decade of progress.
+I’m looking for hope among the ruins of this last decade of progress.

 Because I’m tired of seeing the places I love disappear, one by one.
 If nostalgia truly is the most powerful drug, then it must be one of the most worthless drugs imaginable.
 It prevents us from seeing things clearly.
 It leads us to worship stagnation and decay, where leaky plumbing and toilet dungeons evoke Wes Anderson’s The Grand Budapest Hotel instead of a wake-up call.